cloudinary-community/cloudinary-examples/examples/node-upload-eval/readme.md

-# Evaluating and adding metadata to uploaded Images with the Cloudinary Node SDK
+# Evaluating Images on Upload with the Cloudinary Node SDK

+Use the `eval` property to evalate an image on upload and dynamically add tags and metadata based on the results.

 ## 🧰 Uploading with the SDK in a Node project